 TAMGA Designs fits that description perfectly.
 Perfect for those Instagram posts, these beautiful, affordable dresses by TAMGA are “field to fashion” perfection, using safe dyes, and employing workers who make a living wage in an ethical factory in Bali.
 My favorite part?
 Garments are packaged in a biodegradable bag made from vegetable starch – no plastic!
 The pictured Arabelle Maxi Dress sells for $156.

 prAna makes another appearance in this post because they are just seriously awesome when it comes to both travel and sustainability.
-The sustainable travel collection for women and for men contain clothing meant for rolling into your suitcase without wrinkling, including this Opal travel dress on sale right now for $51.
+Their sustainable travel collection contains clothing meant for rolling into your suitcase without wrinkling, including this Railay High Low Dress that sells for $99.

 Sustainable Toiletries for Your Summer Carry-On